spai-coder/Crowdfunding_ETL/README.md

 ## Project Overview:The ETL mini project
 - Build an ETL pipeline using Python/Pandas, using either Python dictionary methods or regular expressions to extract and transform the data.
-- After transforming the data, four CSV files will be created and use to create an ERD and a table schema.
+- After transforming the data, four CSV files will be created and used to create an ERD and a table schema.
 - Finally, upload the CSV file data into a Postgres database.

 Data Sources: